-We also consider a time-dependent "cooling" solution of equation (B3).
-In this case, the initial condition is a constant temperature $T_m$ .
-The cooling solution depends on this initial mantle temperature $T_m$ , the time of cooling called here the cooling age $\tau_c$ , and the thermal conductivity, the thermal diffusivity, and the heat production in the crust and in the upper mantle.
-In the general case, the solution of the equation (B3) can be easily found numerically.
-However, in the simplest case of a homogeneous half-space without internal heat production the cooling solution takes a simple analytical form known as the half-space cooling model (e.g., Turcotte & Schubert 1982):
+time of cooling called here the cooling age τ_c and the thermal conductivity, the thermal diffusivity and the heat production in the crust and upper mantle.
+In the general case, the solution of the eq.
+(B3) can be easily found numerically.
+However, in the simplest case of a homogeneous half-space without internal heat production the cooling solution takes a simple analytical form known as the half-space cooling model (e.g. Turcotte & Schubert 1982):